 All About Children is also proud to run a comprehensive transition to school programme.
 It is designed to support children and their families when starting school.
-The details of this programme are included on a separate sheet on this information pack.
+The details of this programme are included on a separate sheet in this information pack.

-What will your pre-schooler typically gets up to?
+What will your pre-schooler typically gets up to:

 - Learning through play.
-There is a lot of dramatic play, block building and puzzles, sand and water play, and science and nature related activities and projects. - Plenty of outdoor play running, jumping, catching, throwing... such activities develop hand-eye co-ordination and support future brain development. - Literacy at mat time, and developing the foundation skills needed to read and write. - Learning to take responsibility of their belongings. - · Class projects based on a child's interests. - Interactions with the younger children at the centre. - Regular excursions into the community and trips outside the centre.
+There is a lot of dramatic play, block building and puzzles, sand and water play, science and nature related activities and projects. - Plenty of outdoor play running, jumping, catching, throwing... such activities develop hand-eye co-ordination and support future brain development. - Literacy at mat time; and developing the foundation skills needed to read and write. - Learning to take responsibility for their belongings. - Class projects based on a child's interests. - Social interaction with other children at the centre.

-- Participating in centre activities and celebrations. - Shared healthy meals (freshly prepared at the centre) with children at the centre.
+- Regular excursions into the community and trips outside the centre. - Participating in centre activities and celebrations. - Shared healthy meals (freshly prepared at the centre).